APPFL/APPFL/docs/developer/algorithms.rst

 Suppose that we are adding the configuration for our new algorithm.
 New algorithm should be implemented as two classes for server and client.
-Implementation of the new classes should be derived from the following two base classes:
+Implementation of the new classes should be derived from the following two base classes: ``appfl.algorithm.BaseServer`` and ``appfl.algorithm.BaseClient``.

 .. autoclass:: appfl.algorithm.BaseServer
     :members: